judithguitart/Multi-omics-analysis/README.md

 multiqc *.zip
 ```

-### 1.2 Host Decontamination and Trimming
+### 1.2 Host Decontamination and Trimming with kneaddata v0.10.0
-After initial analysis of read quality, sequence counts, duplication levels, and adapter content, reads are host decontaminated using Bowtie2 and trimmed using Trimmomatic.
+After initial analysis of read quality, sequence counts, duplication levels, and adapter content, reads are host decontaminated using Bowtie2 v2.4.4 and trimmed using Trimmomatic v0.39.2.
 First, a Bowtie2 index must be created including the potential contaminant genomes.
 In this case, *Sus scrofa* (GCA_000003025.6_Sscrofa11.1) and *PhiX* bacteriophage genoems are downloaded and concatenated for index generation:
 ```
 $PATH = /scratch/jguitar/raw_data/all_files/